-Guests were welcomed to Mexico with beach totes filled with snacks by KaoKao Chocolate and pineapple drink glasses by W&P Design.
+“We wanted something beautiful and lush,” says Malin of their dream setting.
+“When we visited Papaya Playa Project, we fell in love with the boho vibes and beach setting.”
+Guests were welcomed to the property with beach totes filled with snacks by KaoKao Chocolate and pineapple drink glasses by W&P Design.

-The weekend's events kicked off on Friday night with a casual welcome dinner (they served tacos!), followed by a jam sesh led by Rob Thomas on the guitar.
+The weekend's events kicked off on Friday night with a casual welcome dinner (they served tacos!), followed by a jam session, led by Rob Thomas on guitar.

 The couple's siblings made up their wedding party and had free rein on their outfit choices.
 "We just wanted them to feel comfortable," says the bride.
-Malin's son, Sebastian, also took part in the day and wore a white fedora, vest, and bow tie for the special occasion.
+Malin's son, Sebastian, also took part in the proceedings and wore a white fedora, vest, and bow tie for the occasion.

 The groom went with a low-key look, pairing Paul Smith pants with a John Varvatos button-up.

 Naturally, the unconventional details didn't stop there.
 Cocktail hour took place before the ceremony, during which guests took tequila shots on Papaya Playa Project's beach.

 One of Jack's closest friends officiated the late-afternoon ceremony as waves washed over the bride's and groom's bare feet.
 The couple's friend Laura Pergolizzi (whose stage name is LP) performed as Malin walked down the aisle with her father, Magnus Akerman (right), and her stepfather Victor Tarnoy (left).
 Once at the altar, she and Jack exchanged wedding bands by Deanna Devries and vows they'd written themselves. “[There were] no promises of forever.
 Just the promise that we would do our best every day we have together…to never hold each other back from any experience in life,” Malin says of their vows.